QuantEcon/lecture-python-programming.myst/lectures/scipy.md

 ## Exercises

-The first few execises concern pricing a European call option under the assumption of risk neutrality.
+The first few exercises concern pricing a European call option under the assumption of risk neutrality.
 The price satisfies

 $$